 D-BOX is constantly monitoring the technological landscape in the field of motion systems.
-D-BOX's major development efforts are aimed at offering new technological solutions at a competitive price intended for a rapidly growing list of sub-markets in the entertainment and industrial markets.
-In the past year, the Corporation has launched new products that respond to the new needs of the Corporation's diverse clientele.
-In addition, D-BOX is continuously developing new software tools to optimize and automate its operations as much as possible, such as the programming of motion codes without compromising the quality of D-BOX products.
+D-BOX's major development efforts are aimed at offering new technological solutions at a competitive price intended for a rapidly growing list of submarkets in the entertainment and simulation and training markets.
+In the past year, the Corporation has launched new products that respond to the needs of the Corporation's diverse clientele, such as longer stroke actuators and modular motion systems with additional degrees of freedom.
+In addition, D-BOX is continuously developing new software tools to optimize and automate its operations.

 The Corporation annually devotes substantial resources to developing and improving its products.
-These advancements have made it possible for the Corporation to release products for a variety of applications for the commercial theatre and home entertainment sub-markets.
+These advancements have made it possible for the Corporation to release products for a variety of applications for the commercial theatre, home entertainment and themed entertainment sub-markets.
 These initiatives also focus on adapting the system to various international markets in order to comply with local standards and certifications required in each targeted country.
 Concurrently, D-BOX maintains ties with the largest video game designers in the world, which provide content to be coded as required.
 D-BOX continues to develop new products to adequately meet demand from this sub-market in the future.